15 October 2024

 “All I do here is do the work that my bosses tell me to do the way they tell me to do it.
 I don’t have to think at all.
 It’s like I just put my brain in a locker before I start work and pick it up on the way home.”

-“On occasion, after the momentary satisfaction of having decided something of his own free will, he would see that things had been decided beforehand by an external power cleverly camouflaged as free will, mere bait thrown in his path to lure him into behaving as he was meant to.“
+“After the momentary satisfaction of having decided something of his own free will, he would see that things had been decided beforehand by an external power cleverly camouflaged as free will, mere bait thrown in his path to lure him into behaving as he was meant to.“

 06 October 2024